ismi4/cross-platform-system-audio-bridge-code/README.md

 ## Usage

-1. The Electron app window will open.
+1. The Electron app window will open and you will need to grant permission for the app to access the system audio and microphone audio.
 2. Click the "Start Recording" button to begin capturing audio.
-3. The app will capture audio for 10 seconds and save it to a file in your Documents folder.
+3. The app will capture audio for 30 seconds and save it to a file in your "/tmp" folder.
-4. Check the console output for the exact file location and any error messages.

-## Troubleshooting

-- On macOS, you will need to grant permission for the app to access the microphone.

-## Notes

-- The captured audio is saved in a raw format in "/tmp".